 Newly added in 7.2.5, a fantastic all around legendary and generally the best option at all times.
 The power of the new

 effect in this patch makes this a great addition to the rotation and increases the value of Maelstrom to boot.
 Also scales up well in AoE by allowing for a chain of

 when equipped, allowing for another choice on the level 75 tier.
 This is relegated to a single target choice using

 and can be powerful in some cases, but can be outclassed by other combinations due to how specific its effect is.

 Due to the introduction of Warforging and Titanforging and how common it is, actually setting up a consistent recommendation is difficult, so all of the evaluation has been done assuming trinkets are of an equal item level.
 The recommendations below are for trinkets of particular importance that have the greatest impact.

-reduces the cooldown of Feral Spirit by upward of 50%, which is incredibly strong for many encounters and in AoE situations, and should be the priority trinket for Nighthold.
+reduces the cooldown of Feral Spirit by up to 50%, which is incredibly strong for many encounters and in AoE situations, and remains a useful option in fights you can capitalise upon.

 has the bonus effect of syncing well with any alternate trinkets due to the power of Haste as a stat, if they line up well together, alongside having exceptional uptime.
 Other trinkets listed are all also great alternatives, each of which having solid upsides to using, so using any combination of these will fill out trinket slots nicely for general use as long as they have similar item level.